🌙

 "anotherszabo" folder

-Curiously, Szabo interacted with a perplexing folder on his web server called "anotherszabo" two days before Satoshi registered the Bitcoin.org domain.
+Curiously, Szabo interacted with a perplexing folder on his web server called "anotherszabo" two days before Satoshi registered Bitcoin.org.

 Bitcoin.org registration info